George Soros: Wealth and philanthropy

 In September 2006, Soros pledged $50 million to the Millennium Promise, led by economist Jeffrey Sachs to provide educational, agricultural, and medical aid to help villages in Africa enduring poverty.
 The New York Times termed this endeavor a "departure" for Soros whose philanthropic focus had been on fostering democracy and good government, but Soros noted that most poverty resulted from bad governance.

 In May 2011, Soros donated $60 million to Bard College, establishing the Bard College Center for Civic Engagement.

 Soros played a role in the peaceful transition from communism to democracy in Hungary (1984–89) and provided a substantial endowment to Central European University in Budapest.
 The Open Society Foundations has active programs in more than 60 countries around the world with total expenditures currently averaging approximately $600 million a year.

 On October 17, 2017, it was announced that Soros had transferred $18 billion to the Open Society Foundations.
 In October 2018, Soros donated $2 million to the Wikimedia Foundation via the Wikimedia Endowment program.

 In January 2020, Soros announced a $1 billion endowment donation at the World Economic Forum, establishing the Open Society University Network a global network of educational institutions in partnership with Bard College and the Central European University.
 Bard College president Leon Botstein serves as chancellor of the Open Society University Network.

 In July 2020, Soros's Foundations announced plans to give $220 million in grants for racial justice groups, criminal justice reform and civic engagement.

 In July 2020, Soros donated $100 million to Bard College, to strengthen and expand Bard's Center for Civic Engagement initiatives, and its leadership role as a founding partner of the Open Society University Network.

 In April 2021, Soros pledged $500 million to the endowment of Bard College.
 The donation sits among the largest ever made to higher education in the United States.
 Following the $500 million donation Soros donated $25 million to the Center for Curatorial Studies at Bard College in August 2021, as well as an additional $25 million donation to Bard in September 2022.

 Personal life

 Soros has been married three times and divorced twice.
-In 1960, he married Annaliese Witschak (born January 3, 1934).
+In 1960, he married Annaliese Witschak (1934–2025).
 Annaliese was an ethnic German immigrant, who had been orphaned during the war.
 Although she was not Jewish, she was well-liked by Soros's parents, as she had also experienced the privation and displacement brought about by World War II.
 They divorced in 1983.
 They had three children: